kizniche/Mycodo/mycodo-manual.md

 #### Duration Method

-A duration method allows a specific durations of time to dictate the setpoint.
-This is useful for when short periods of time are required in a method, such as those that take place over the course of a few minutes or hours.
-Each duration will stack on the previous duration, meaning a newly-added start setpoint will begin from the previous entry's end setpoint.
+A Duration Method allows a ***Setpoint*** (for PIDs) or ***Duty Cycle*** (for Timers) to be set after specific durations of time.
+Each new duration added will stack, meaning it will come after the previous duration, meaning a newly-added ***Start Setpoint*** will begin after the previous entry's ***End Setpoint***.

 If the "Repeat Method" option is used, this will cause the method to repeat once it has reached the end.
 If this option is used, no more durations may be added to the method.
 If the repeat option is deleted then more durations may be added.
+For instance, if your method is 200 seconds total, if the Repeat Duration is set to 600 seconds, the method will repeat 3 times and then automatically turn off the PID or Timer.

 #### Daily (Time-Based) Method